Concurrent and Joint Degrees

 A joint degree program is a course of study that leads simultaneously to a graduate degree and a professional degree (i.e., D.M.D., D.V.M., J.D., M.D., Pharm.D.).
 Normally 12 credits of professional courses are counted toward the graduate degree and 12 credits of graduate courses are counted toward the professional degree.
 Individual academic units determine whether a joint degree program is appropriate.
 Joint programs established before January 1, 2003, may have other requirements.

-In cooperation with the Levin College of Law, the Department offers a four-year program leading to a Juris Doctor and a Master of Arts in Urban and Regional Planning.
+In cooperation with the Levin College of Law, the Department offers a four-year program leading to a Juris Doctor and a Master of Urban and Regional Planning.
 Interested students must follow the regular admission procedure and apply separately to the College of Law and the Department of Urban and Regional Planning.